-I should note that I have not personally researched this to fact-check how the supposed “otherwise blameless life” of Manafort (according to the judge in his case) may have “justly” lightened Manafort’s load, nor conversely what forms of “blameworthiness” (alongside activism) were deemed relevant for Williams.
-Let’s be clear, however, that if Manafort’s multiple crimes so far don’t make him a repeat offender, he seems well on track to become one later.
+I should note that I have not researched this to check how a supposed “otherwise blameless life” of Manafort (according to the judge) may have “justly” lightened Manafort’s load–nor conversely what forms of “blameworthiness” (alongside activism) were deemed relevant for Williams.
+Let’s be clear, however, that if Manafort’s crimes so far don’t make him a repeat offender, he seems on track to become one later.

-This is not even the most disturbing case flagged in Penney’s NYRB article, which lays out five cases of BLM activists dying unexpectedly under suspicious circumstances—not including many other “lesser” cases like living with repeated death threats and finding a six-foot python planted in one’s car.
-Despite lacking definitive “smoking gun” evidence in every case, the cumulative questions raised are chilling, and would surely dominate the news cycle if its protagonists were rich white conservatives.
+This is not the even most disturbing case flagged in Penney’s article, which lays out five cases of BLM activists dying under suspicious circumstances—plus many other cases like living with death threats or finding a six-foot python in one’s car.
+Despite lacking “smoking gun” evidence in every case, the cumulative questions raised are chilling.
+Surely this would dominate the news cycle if the protagonists were rich white conservatives.
 (Recall the level of attention and outrage when conservatives were confronted in restaurants.)
 Most gravely, the 24-year-old son of a BLM activist was found hanged in his backyard, under circumstances that the police quickly deemed a suicide.
-However, the parents’ version (judged by NYRB as at least plausible) was as follows: “They lynched my baby.”
+The parents’ version (judged by NYRB as plausible) was as follows: “They lynched my baby.”

-Meanwhile, The Root reports on several cases of crime and corruption somewhat comparable to Manafort’s, but involving black people.
-In one case an “elderly and seriously ill” mayor whose corruption netted him about a quarter million dollars (chump change for someone like Manafort) received 15 years: the full remainder of his life minus a “compassionate release” eleven days before he died.
-In another case a 22-year old named Mecenia Dials was caught with nine ounces of cocaine.
-According to The Root “investigators knew that the drugs didn’t belong to Dials,” but they “wanted to ‘flip’ her in order to catch a bigger fish” (similar to the logic of pressuring Manafort early on, before he lied to and otherwise double-crossed prosecutors he had agreed to help.)
-Despite no previous criminal record Dial received 25 years without the possibility of parole.
+Meanwhile, The Root reports on cases of crime and corruption comparable to Manafort’s, but involving black people.
+In one case an “elderly and seriously ill” mayor whose corruption netted him a quarter million dollars (chump change for Manafort) received 15 years: the full remainder of his life minus a “compassionate release” eleven days before he died.
+Then there is a 22-year old named Mecenia Dials, who was caught with nine ounces of cocaine.
+According to The Root, “investigators knew that the drugs didn’t belong to her,” but they “wanted to ‘flip’ her in order to catch a bigger fish.”
+(Recall how this matches the logic of prosecutors pressuring Manafort for cooperation early on, before he lied to and double-crossed them.)
+Despite no criminal record Dial received 25 years without the possibility of parole.

-If you suspect I may be cherry-picking evidence or taking things out of proportion—that these are not examples of truly grave systematic problems to worry about—then you are like I was for much of my youth.
-Also you are probably white, as I am, and you may have limited exposure to a full range of news reporting, as I did for much of my youth.
+If you suspect that I am cherry-picking evidence or taking things out of proportion—that these are not examples of grave systematic problems—then you are like I was for much of my youth.
+Also you are probably white, and you may have limited exposure to a full range of news reporting, as I did for much of my youth.
 (Perhaps I still do, although I try harder now).
 If so, I challenge you to read Michelle Alexander’s book, The New Jim Crow.
-The extreme injustice and pervasive structural double standards that Alexander documents in compelling prose may surprise you.
-To my shame I admit it surprised me—even though I had been giving non-trivial attention to these issues for many years and thought I knew more than enough.
+The extreme injustice and pervasive double standards that Alexander documents in compelling prose may surprise you.
+To my shame it surprised me—although I had been giving non-trivial attention to the issues for years and thought I knew plenty.